Low-probability Tokens Sustain Exploration in Reinforcement Learning with Verifiable Reward: Experiments

-\paragraph{Training Settings} All experiments are conducted within the \texttt{verl}~\citep{sheng2024hybridflow} framework to ensure a standardized and fair comparison.
-We use two base models for our experiments: Qwen3-14B-Base and Qwen2.5-32B.
-The 14B models are trained on 32 NVIDIA H20 GPUs, while the 32B model is trained on 64 NVIDIA H20 GPUs, with an average training step time of $600-1400$ seconds.
-For the reinforcement learning from verifier rewards (RLVR) phase, models are trained on the Dapo-Math-17K~\cite{yu2025dapoopensourcellmreinforcement} dataset with a maximum response length of $8,192$ tokens.
+For the reinforcement learning from verifier rewards (RLVR) phase, models are trained on the Dapo-Math-17K~\citep{yu2025dapoopensourcellmreinforcement} dataset with a maximum response length of $8,192$ tokens.
 We use a global batch size of 256.
 For off-policy methods, we use a mini-batch size of 32, resulting in 8 gradient updates per rollout.
 To ensure a fair comparison, a ``step'' in our experimental results consistently refers to a single rollout for all methods.
 Consequently, each reported step for off-policy training corresponds to 8 gradient updates.
 A constant learning rate of $1 \times 10^{-6}$ is applied without a warmup schedule.
 We set the group number as $8$ for all GRPO-based methods.
 To ensure numerical stability, we set the policy gradient's clipping by setting the upper bound of the importance sampling ratio to $U=10$.
 For our proposed Lp-Reg, which uses the min-p threshold, we set the probability percentile threshold $\rho$ to $0.5\%$ for Qwen2.5-32B-Base and $1\%$ for Qwen3-14B-Base, the KL regularization coefficient $\beta$ to $1.0$, and the min-p ratio $\kappa$ to $0.02$.
 The proxy distribution, $\pi_{\text{proxy}}$, is constructed from the data-generating policy ($\pi_{\theta_{\text{old}}}$ in the off-policy setting and the current policy $\pi_{\boldsymbol{\theta}}$ in the on-policy setting).
 For all baseline methods, we adopt the hyperparameters specified in their original public implementations to ensure a faithful reproduction.
 Specifically for the GRPO + Entropy Loss baseline, we set the entropy coefficient to $0.002$ within the \texttt{verl} framework.